Data Retention Periods by Sector: How Long to Keep Personal Data in HR, Retail and Accounting

 GDPR and ePrivacy apply based on who you serve, not where you are.
 Learn why respecting EU privacy laws matters even if your company is outside Europe.

 B2B cold outreach is still legal under GDPR — if you follow the rules.
-Here is what ePrivacy actually allows, where the line is, and how to stay on the right side of it.
+Here is what ePrivacy allows, where the line is, and how to stay on the right side of it.

 Learn when user consent is mandatory under GDPR.
 Find out why legitimate interest is not enough for sensitive data, tracking, and behavioral advertising.